CDSoft/dpp/src/dpp.md

 GPP
 ---

-[GPP] is included in the binary distribution of PP.
+[GPP] is included in the binary distribution of DPP.
 I have just recompiled the original sources of [GPP].

 GPP was written by Denis Auroux <auroux@math.mit.edu>.